dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 WeightLbs    Property     int WeightLbs {get;set;}
 ```
 One **important** thing to note with hidden properties is that nothing prevents a user from interacting with them.
 Moreover, if a user specifically calls the property it will be displayed.
-This works when called from ```Select-Object```, any of the ```Format``` commands for if the property is referenced by dot notation.
+This works when called from ```Select-Object```, any of the ```Format``` commands or if the property is referenced by dot notation.
 ```powershell
 $someGuy = [human]::new()
 $someGuy.ID = (New-Guid).Guid